duckbillsecurity/EncodeCMD/README.md

 ## Example usage:
 Suppose the input file is named "unencoded.txt" and contains the text "echo Hello, world!".
 Running this script will generate an output file named "encoded.cmd" containing the encoded message.
-To decode the message, the output file should be run as a Windows command script.
+The encoded output file can then be run as a Windows command script.

 ![alt text](https://github.com/ATTACKnDEFEND/EncodeCMD/blob/main/sample.png)